Stuart Davies (rugby union)

 Davies was born in Swansea.
 A back row forward, he played his club rugby for Swansea RFC and attained 17 caps for Wales.
+He played 243 games for Swansea scoring 84 tries.

 A neck injury sustained in the 1998 Five Nations Championship match against France forced Davies to end his career as a rugby player.

 Following his retirement, Davies has appeared as a rugby commentator and summariser for BBC and also worked for Gwalia Housing Association.
 In February 2015, Davies was appointed as chief executive of the Newport Gwent Dragons regional rugby team.